Atlas-OS/docs/docs/troubleshooting/removed-features.md

 	Overall, Atlas will be more transparent from now on, with more clarity and warnings to the user about security.

+## :material-delete-off: Features removed from Atlas

+Please do keep in mind that Atlas is made for gaming, so many features and services that are not needed for most gamers have been taken away.
+When services or features are taken away, they can cause problems with the apps you use or even with hardware.

+Atlas gets rid of the following services and features:

 * Some APPX and UWP applications
 * Logging of Network Configuration
 * Malicious Removal Tool